 Scripture: John 21:1-14

 Skeptics who disbelieve the resurrection say the disciples only saw a vision of Jesus.
-The gospels, however, give us a vivid picture of the reality of the resurrection.
-Jesus went out of his way to offer his disciples various proofs of his resurrection – that he is real and true flesh, not just a spirit or ghost.
+The Gospels, however, give us a vivid picture of the reality of the resurrection.
+Jesus went out of his way to offer his disciples various proofs of his resurrection - that he is real and true flesh, not just a spirit or ghost.
 In his third appearance to the apostles, after Jesus performed the miraculous catch of fish, he prepared a breakfast and ate with them.
-Peter’s prompt recognition of the Master and exclamation, It is the Lord! stands in sharp contrast to his previous denial of his Master during the night of arrest.
-The Lord Jesus reveals himself to each of us as we open our hearts to receive his word.
+Peter's prompt recognition of the Master - It is the Lord! - stands in sharp contrast to his previous denial of his Master during the night of Jesus' arrest.
+The Lord Jesus reveals himself to each of us as we open our hearts to hear his word.
 Do you recognize the Lord's presence in your life and do you receive his word with faith?

 "Lord Jesus, you are the Resurrection and the Life.
 Increase my faith in the power of your resurrection and in the truth that you are truly alive!
 May I never doubt your life-giving word nor stray from your presence."

 1 O give thanks to the LORD, for he is good; his

 2 Let Israel say, "His steadfast love endures for ever."

 3 Let the house of Aaron say, "His steadfast love endures for ever."